JvanKatwijk/qt-dab/README.md

 	- input from an rtl_tcp server.
   * Always supported input from files:
    	- prerecorded dump (`.raw`, `.iq`, '.sdr`, and '.uff' (xml)) files,
+  * Qt-DAB records settings and maintains then between program invocations,
   * Qt-DAB supports *Favorites* (i.e. channel, service pairs) for easy switchingbetween  services in different ensembles (see section *Favorites*),
   * Qt-DAB supports  DAB (mp2) and DAB+ (HE-AAC v1, HE-AAC v2 and AAC-LC) decoding
   * Qt-DAB supports MOT SlideShow (SLS) with the possibility of saving the slides,  Dynamic Label (DLS) with the possibility of saving the  dynamic Label text (the latter by right clicking with the mouse, or saving *all* dynamic label texts  - augmented with channel and time info - in a file),
   * Qt-DAB supports automatic reconfiguration of services,
-  * Qt-DAB is able to generate *ETI* files from the selected ensemble.
+  * Qt-DAB supports generating *ETI* (Ensemble Transport Infterface) files from the selected ensemble.
   * Qt-DAB provides different views on the DAB input signal (spectrum, correlation, channel, etc),
-  * Qt-DAB provides detailed information (including strength and spectrum views) on the audio  in audio services service,
+  * Qt-DAB provides detailed information (including strength and a spectrum view) on the audio in audio services service,
   * Qt-DAB recognizes and interprets  *TII* (Transmitter Identification Information) data of - if the received signal is from multiple transmitters - *all* detectable transmitters, shows them and displays the transmitters on a map,
   * Qt-DAB supports *dumping* of the input data of the DAB channel (Warning: produces large raw files!) into `.sdr` files or `.xml` file formats and playing them again later (see section on xml format),
   * Qt-DAB supports *saving audio*, either as uncompressed ".wav" files (samplerate 48000, two channels) or saving *aac* frames from DAB+ services for processing by e.g. VLC,
   * Qt-DAB supports showing and saving the ensemble content description and provides advanced scanning possibilities,
-  * Qt-DAB supports handling ip output from data packets: when configured the ip data - if selected - is sent to a specified ip address (default: 127.0.0.1:8888),
+  * Qt-DAB supports handling *ip* output from data packets,
   * Qt-DAB supports sending *TPEG output* - when configured - as datagrams to port 8888;
   *  Qt-DAB supports (automatic) *EPG* detection and building up a time table,
   * Qt-DAB-6.X supports decoding and displaying  *journaline* when transmitted as subservice,
   * Qt-DAB offers *scheduling* of some operations on services for up to 7 days;
   * Qt-DAB allows running an arbitrary anmount of services from tne current ensemble as *background service*. with the output sent to a file,
-  * Qt-DAB offers options to select other bands, i.e. the L-Band, or channel descriptions from a user prvided file and it supports obsolete modes (Mode II and Mode IV), *The Qt-DAB implementation provides a clean device interface, easy to add other devices.
+  * Qt-DAB offers options to select other bands, i.e. the L-Band, or channel descriptions from a user provided file and it supports obsolete modes (Mode II and Mode IV), *The Qt-DAB implementation provides a clean device interface, it is easy to add other devices.

 Not implemented:
   * Other bands than used for terrestrial broadcasting in Europe (like DAB over cable)